An interdisciplinary, low-residency approach to a masters in fine arts degree

 To that end, a carefully selected, small group of MFA candidates come together at SVA’s NYC campus for three successive, intensive summer residency periods where they have the opportunity to work closely with artists, thinkers, writers, critics and curators in facilities that include a digital sculpture center, a bio-art lab and video and sound editing facilities in addition to a wood shop, metals shop, ceramics studio and fibers lab.
 In the intervening fall and spring semesters, participants engage in required, rich-media online coursework from all over the world, as well as work under the close guidance of a mentor.

-Faculty members include: David A. Ross, Suzanne Anker, Beth B, Dara Birnbaum, Kathy Brew, Lia Gangitano, Laura F. Gibellini, Thyrza Nichols Goodeve, Johan Grimonprez, Daniel Kunitz, Alix Lambert, Steven Henry Madoff, Ernesto Pujol, Tim Rollins, Sarah G. Sharp, Stefan Saffer, Heather Schatz, Jovana Stokic, Jacquelyn Strycker, Carrie Mae Weems and Robin Winters.
+Faculty members include: Angel Abreu, David A. Ross, Suzanne Anker, Beth B, Kathy Brew, Lia Gangitano, Laura F. Gibellini, Thyrza Nichols Goodeve, Johan Grimonprez, Isaac Julien, Baseera Khan, Steven Henry Madoff, Glendalys Medina, Ernesto Pujol, Sarah G. Sharp, Stefan Saffer, Heather Schatz, Jovana Stokic, Jacquelyn Strycker, Carrie Mae Weems, TUG Collective (Gaelyn and Gustavo Aguilar) and Robin Winters.
 Visiting artists, guest lecturers and mentors include: Vito Acconci, Cory Arcangel, Charles Atlas, Alice Aycock, Suzanne Bocanegra, AA Bronson, Mel Chin, Holland Cotter, Teresita Fernández, Chrissie Iles, Paddy Johnson, Maira Kalman, Tony Oursler, Ester Partegàs, Izhar Patkin, Carolee Schneemann, Lorna Simpson and Cecilia Vicuña.

 Like the nature of the work we hope to help students produce, this program itself is a work in progress, and is continuously refined as a function of the experience of all its participants.